Attention.

 - A hot engine can cause burns.
 Before starting work, turn off the engine and wait until it cools down.

-- If the camshaft is rotated after the timing chain has been removed, when the piston is at top dead center, the valves may hit the piston crown, causing engine damage.
-When rotating the camshaft with the drive chain removed, it is necessary to set all the engine pistons to the middle position.
+- If the camshaft is rotated after the drive chain is removed, the valves may hit the piston crown when the piston is at top dead center, causing engine damage.
+When rotating the camshaft with the drive chain removed, all pistons in the engine must be set to the middle position.

-- When turning the camshaft with a wrench on the hex part, the wrench may rest against the rocker and damage it.
-To prevent damage to the rocker arm, when holding the camshaft by the hex part, place the wrench closer to the rear of the engine, as shown in the figure, to ensure a safe gap between the wrench and the camshaft cam.
+- When turning the camshaft with a wrench on the hexagonal part, the wrench may hit the rocker arm and damage it.
+To prevent damage to the rocker arm, when holding the camshaft by the hexagonal part, place the wrench closer to the rear of the engine, as shown in the figure, to ensure a safe gap between the wrench and the camshaft lobe.

-Note: The width of the hex part of the camshaft is 22-24mm.
+Note: The width of the hexagonal part of the camshaft is 22-24mm.

 1. Disconnect the negative battery terminal.